home-assistant/data.home-assistant/docs/data_events.md

 Further details about the [database schema](https://www.home-assistant.io/docs/backend/database/#schema) are available in the official documentation.

-The `created` field is no longer stored in the `events` table to avoid duplicating data in the database as it was always the same as `timed_fired`.
+The `created` field is no longer stored in the `events` table to avoid duplicating data in the database as it was always the same as `time_fired`.

 ### Indices